wnchan/tp/docs/UserGuide.md

 ## General Commands

 <div markdown="span" class="alert alert-primary">:exclamation: **Important:**
-StudentConnect provides a set of general commands to make it more convenient for users to navigate the app.
+StudentConnect provides a set of general commands to make it more convenient for you to navigate the app.
 </div>

 <hr>